ml-lubich/CalClubScraper/README.md

 # CalClubScraper
 Scrapes all the emails of UC Berkeley's (Cal) student organizations (clubs).
-Outputs a .csv of the clubs and emails like so:
+Outputs a .csv of the clubs and contact email(s) per club like so:

 ![](screenshots/demo.png)